Skip to content

 Founded in 1997 as Secure Trading by a team focused on early-internet card processing in the UK.
 Through the 2000s and 2010s the business grew under the Secure Trading brand into a mid-market acquirer with a particular niche in high-risk and gaming.
 PCI DSS Level 1 certification, Visa and Mastercard Principal Memberships and the FCA payment-institution authorisation were achieved across this period, moving the company from gateway-only to true acquirer-PSP status.

-In 2020 the group rebranded as Trust Payments to consolidate Secure Trading and adjacent group brands under a single name.
-The same year the Malta subsidiary, Trust Payments (Malta) Ltd, came online with MFSA authorisation — extending the regulated footprint inside the EU after Brexit.
-The Diners and Discover Principal Memberships were the rarer additions, taking the group to all-four-scheme principal status.
+In 2020 the group rebranded as Trust Payments to consolidate Secure Trading and adjacent group brands under a single name, following CORDET Capital Partners' May 2019 acquisition of the group.
+The same year the Malta subsidiary, Trust Payments (Malta) Ltd, came online with MFSA authorisation, extending the regulated footprint inside the EU after Brexit.
+Trust Payments is a Principal Member of Visa and Mastercard at the scheme-membership level, while Diners and Discover are accepted via the wider TRU Connect network rather than held as direct principal memberships.

 Recent years have brought both expansion and turbulence.
-Headcount grew toward 500-555 across 9 global offices including a US expansion that picked up six state gaming vendor licenses (NJ, PA, MI, CO, NV publicly named).
+Headcount grew toward 400-555 across 9 global offices (LeadIQ lists ~412 in March 2026; Tracxn end-2023 lists 555, with 500 a reasonable working figure), including a US expansion that picked up state gaming vendor licenses (NJ, PA, CO, NV publicly named via Trust Payments' own announcements; Trust Payments references six US state licenses in marketing materials but the full state schedule is not consistently disclosed).
 Industry coverage in Gambling Insider's 2024-2025 'Meet The Team' feature profiled the gaming team.
 The offsetting story shows on Glassdoor: a 3.2/5 employer rating from 169 reviews with documented US-side layoffs as US product sales declined, plus a 12-month 11% drop in compensation ratings.
-Vespa Capital is the disclosed sponsor on the equity side.
+CORDET Capital Partners is the disclosed sponsor on the equity side, having coordinated the group's acquisition in May 2019.

 Our analysis of 297 reviews from Trustpilot and industry sources